 The department will be closed from Wednesday 27 December 2023 to Monday 1 January 2024.
 We will respond to queries in the New Year.
 Best wishes for a safe and happy festive season.

 The department focuses on creating

 environments to increase Aboriginal participation in organised sport and

-active recreation as athletes, coaches, officials and administrators
+active recreation.
+This includes athletes, coaches, officials and administrators

 from grassroots programs through to elite competition.